PreMoE: Proactive Inference for Efficient Mixture-of-Experts: Experiments

 \textbf{Implementation Details} Pattern collection is performed offline on servers equipped with 64 Ascend 910B2-64GB NPUs.
 For hyperparameters, we set $K_a$ to match the model's default number of activated experts (e.g., 8 for DeepSeek-R1-671B), and we use $f(s) = \max(s, \mathrm{sigmoid}(s))$ as our default logit transformation.
 The confidence threshold $r$ is set adaptively for each domain and for each MoE layer $l$ following the definition in Eq.~\ref{eq:adaptive_r} (see Methodology).
 This layer-wise adaptive approach makes our method robust across different models and domains with minimal tuning.

-\textbf{Baselines} We compare PreMoE against a suite of baselines: \textbf{Random} selection, expert ranking by activation \textbf{Frequency}, and several variants of logit collection based on \textbf{all-logits} and \textbf{activated-logits} (denoted `All-Logits' and `Act-Logits' in tables).
-We also compare against two baselines, one is \textbf{SEER-MoE}~\citep{muzio2024seer} method, using both its local and global variants (`SEER (L)' and `SEER (G)'), which represents the state-of-the-art for expert pruning, and the other one is EASY-EP~\citep{dong2025domain}, which leverages a few domain-specific demonstrations to identify and retain only the most relevant experts.
+\textbf{Baselines.} We compare PreMoE against a suite of baselines: \textbf{Random} selection, expert ranking by activation \textbf{Frequency}, and several variants of logit collection based on \textbf{all-logits} and \textbf{activated-logits} (denoted `All-Logits' and `Act-Logits' in tables).
+We also compare with local and global \textbf{SEER-MoE}~\citep{muzio2024seer}, \textbf{EASY-EP}~\citep{dong2025domain}, which uses few-shot demonstrations to identify relevant experts, and \textbf{REAP}~\citep{lasby2025reap}, which scores experts by router-weighted activation norms.
+REAP is evaluated separately under a matched protocol because its experiment reports normalized retention rather than the absolute scores in Table~\ref{tab:main_specialist_results}.